AdamHayse/WTF-Backup/README.md

 - Notepad++ (Recommended) (Get most recent version from here: https://notepad-plus-plus.org/downloads/)

 #### Set Up Backup Directory
 - Extract contents from WTF Backup.zip to where you want your backup stored.
 I have mine at C:\Users\Adam\Desktop\WTF Backup.
-There should be 4 files in WTF Backup.

 #### Configure Backup Directory Files
 1. Right click initialize_backup_directories.cmd and click Edit with Notepad++ (or just Edit if you didn't install Notepad++).